JonnyPickard/cv/README.md

 #### Music

-- Music production with various different DAW’s
+- Music production/ sound engineering with various different DAW’s.
-- Mixing and Mastering of electronic music.
+- Mixing and mastering of multiple genres of music.